Olivia Munn Slams Fan Who Accuses Her Of Having Cellulite In The Most Epic Way Possible

 Olivia Munn’s recent Instagram share is causing quite a stir on social media.

-As fans know, the actress regularly shares photos of herself on Instagram and each and every post earns her a lot of attention from fans.
-While she does post her fair share of bikini clad photos for her fans, she also regularly rocks other sexy outfits including one that she sported in her most recent social media post.
+As fans know, the actress regularly shares photos of herself on Instagram, and each and every post earns her a lot of attention from fans.
+While she does post her fair share of bikini-clad photos, she also regularly rocks other sexy outfits, including one that she sported in her most recent social media post.

 In the gorgeous new shot that was shared on her account yesterday, the actress sits outside in what appears to be her backyard.
-The stunner strikes a pose while sitting in a grey-cushioned lounge chair.
-Munn looks directly into the camera in the shot, giving a slight smile and donning a face full of makeup complete with eyeliner, mascara, blush, and matte lipstick.
+The stunner strikes a pose while sitting in a gray-cushioned lounge chair.
+Munn looks directly into the camera, giving a slight smile and donning a face full of makeup complete with eyeliner, mascara, blush, and matte lipstick.
 She wears her long, dark locks pulled halfway back and curled.

-Her amazing figure is also on display in the image as rocks a tight purple colored tank top and a white skirt.
-While going braless for the look, Munn also flashes plenty of leg to the camera in the sultry shot.
+Her amazing figure is also on display in the image as she rocks a purple tank top and a white skirt.
+While going braless for the look, Munn also flashes plenty of leg in the sultry shot.
 So far, the post has earned the beauty a ton of attention, racking up over 174,000 likes in addition to 2,600-plus comments.

 While most of her fans had nothing but positive things to say about Olivia and her looks, one fan commented on the post, slamming Munn for having cellulite.